- July 14, 2020

 In truth, certification programs are often about creating cohorts of partners that vendors and their channel account managers can focus their GTM efforts and resources on.
 Rather than slogging through hundreds or thousands of partners looking for one to work with on a project or an account, certifications give CAMs the ability to narrow their search quickly.

-Certifications benefiting vendors isn’t bad.
+The fact that certifications benefit vendors isn’t a bad thing.
 It’s actually about creating greater synergy and symbiosis between a vendor and a partner.
 If a partner cares enough to get certified, it’s signaling to a vendor that it values the relationship.
 The vendor reciprocates with rewards – access to sales opportunities, higher compensation, connections with executives, and more.
 These rewards provide an incentive for the partner to continue doing business with the vendor.
 It’s a closed-loop system.

 Getting Real About Certifications, Differentiation